Tejaswireddyallam/GDPFall2024-Group2/README.md

 10/09/2024 -<br>
 I have analysed non-functional requirements of telemedicine application and did some research on data security of our application.

+I have analysed the data storage strategies for patient records, appointments, and consultations.